It’s no secret that pull-ups are my favorite exercise. They work your entire upper body, plus they’re cool looking and fun!

 I’ve met a lot of women who didn’t think it would ever be possible for them to do a single pull-up.

 The good news is that I’ve gotten many of them to break through that barrier and achieve their first rep – and in most cases, many more!

 If you can’t do a pull-up yet, don’t get discouraged – there are a few things you can do to work your way up to that first one.

 Chin It To Win It

 Though the muscles of the upper back have the potential to become incredibly powerful, your arms are more likely to be developed and will be able to compensate in the meantime.
-With enough practice, the disparity between overhand and underhand grips should even out.
+With enough practice, the disparity between grips can start to even out.